Ruffino Relais: Staying in the Vineyards in Tuscany, Italy

-While I am a big fan of the Italian vegan dishes, this was probably the only thing that was not perfect to me.
-There are some vegetarian dishes to choose from but vegans might have a harder time here.
+While I am a big fan of the Italian vegan dishes, this was probably the only thing that was not perfect for me.
+There are some vegetarian dishes to choose from, but vegans might have a harder time here.
 I am not sure if the restaurants cater to people who do not eat the typical Tuscan food.

 Traveling With Dogs

 Traveling with dogs?
-As a dog owner, I had to ask whether dogs are allowed and the good news is… yes, small and medium-sized dogs are allowed on Poggio Casciano for an additional fee (please contact the hotel to ask if you travel with bigger dogs).
+As a dog owner, I had to ask whether dogs are allowed, and the good news is…small and medium-sized dogs are allowed on Poggio Casciano for an additional fee (please contact the hotel to ask if you travel with bigger dogs).

 For wine lovers, Poggio Casciano is probably one of the best places to stay.
 But you do not have to be into wine to like this hotel – I enjoyed beautiful architecture, gorgeous scenery, and a quaint place while I was here, making it a wonderful place to stay.

-I had an amazing time at Poggio Casciano estate and while I was enjoying my time there, I was thinking about how amazing it would be to even rent out the whole place for my family.
-I definitely see myself coming back, and maybe one day, my family will rent out the whole place to enjoy some time in Bella Italy and have the perfect Dolce Vita.
+I had an amazing time at the Poggio Casciano estate, and while I was enjoying my time there, I was thinking about how amazing it would be even to rent out the whole place for my family.
+I definitely see myself coming back, and maybe one day, my family will rent out the whole place to enjoy some time in Bella, Italy, and have the perfect Dolce Vita.